Crime in New York City: Gang violence

-Shoving attacks

-Shoving attacks has become a noticeable problem ever since the 2000s, leading to multiple murders, as the subway lacks platform screen doors.
-In 2022, the New York City subway chief told commuters to stay off the platform edge as much as possible.
-The MTA Chair and CEO Janno Lieber stated that are also looking into "making changes to subway platforms", and that "these (shoving) incidents are unacceptable and have to stop."
-In 2022, the MTA announced that it will be trialing platform doors at three subway stations.

 Child sexual abuse in religious institutions

 Two cases in 2011 – those of Bob Oliva and Ernie Lorch – have both centered in highly ranked youth basketball programs sponsored by churches of different denominations.
 In early 2011, Oliva, a long-time basketball coach at Christ the King Regional High School, was accused of two cases of child sexual abuse.

 In Manhattan, Father Bruce Ritter, founder of Covenant House, was forced to resign in 1990 after accusations that he had engaged in financial improprieties and had engaged in sexual relations with several youth in the care of the charity.

 In December 2012, the president of the Orthodox Jewish Yeshiva University apologized over allegations that two rabbis at the college's high school campus abused boys there in the late 1970s and early 1980s.

 Nightlife legislation

 In New York City, legislation was enacted in 2006, affecting many areas of nightlife.
 This legislation was in response to a number of murders which occurred in the New York City area, some involving nightclubs and bouncers.
 The city council introduced four pieces of legislation to help combat these problems, including Imette's Law, which required stronger background checks for bouncers.
 Among the legislative actions taken were the requirement of ID scanners, security cameras, and independent monitors to oversee problem establishments.

 It also enacted the following plan: